oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 A Status Issuer and a Relying Party Issuer may link two transaction involving the same Referenced Tokens by comparing the status claims of the Referenced Token and therefore determine that they have interacted with the same Holder.
 It is therefore recommended to use Status Lists for Referenced Token formats that have similar unlinkability properties.

-## Third-Party Hosting {#third-party-hosting}
+## External Status Provider for Privacy {#third-party-hosting}

-If the roles of the Issuer and the Status Provider are performed by two different entities, this may give additional privacy assurances as the Issuer has no means to identify the Relying Party or its request.
+If the roles of the Status Issuer and the Status Provider are performed by different entities, this may give additional privacy assurances as the Issuer has no means to identify the Relying Party or its request.

-Third-Party hosting may also allow for greater scalability, as the Status List Tokens may be served by operators with greater resources, like CDNs.
+Third-Party hosting may also allow for greater scalability, as the Status List Tokens may be served by operators with greater resources, like CDNs, while still ensuring authenticity and integrity of Token Status List, as it is signed by the Status Issuer.

 ## Historical Resolution {#privacy-historical}